HKUSZH/Medieval/README.md

-# A Multi-Disciplinary, Randomized, Single-Blind, Single-Center, Real-Case, Expert Evaluation of SOTA Large Language Models for Their Values and Risks in Medicine
+# An interdisciplinary, randomized, single-blind evaluation of state-of-the-art large language models for their implications and risks in medical diagnosis and management

 ## 📄 Abstract